 • Bridge financing

-Projecting 3–5 years of potential expenses provides a more realistic financial outlook, particularly when accounting for annual rate increases and potential care level transitions.
+Projecting 3–5 years of potential expenses provides a more realistic financial outlook when accounting for annual rate increases and potential care-level transitions.

 How to Compare Assisted Living Communities in Minnesota